 Although nobody likes to lose out on some quick and easy Chase Ultimate Rewards points, if you have the Preferred or were planning to apply, this shouldn’t be a deal killer.
 The Chase Sapphire Preferred® Card offers plenty of great perks that make it a good card to keep in your wallet.

 Personally, I think the Chase Sapphire Reserve® is a better deal if you travel at least twice a year.
 Continue reading to see why.

 Chase Sapphire Preferred vs. Chase Sapphire Reserve

 The Chase Sapphire Reserve® is the premium version of the Chase Sapphire Preferred.
-It has the same 50,000 bonus offer, plus it offers better perks than the Preferred card.
+It has a 50,000 bonus offer, plus it offers better perks than the Preferred card.

-Travel and dining earn 3x points instead of 2x (a 50% increase).
+Travel (once eligible) and dining earn 3x points instead of 2x (a 50% increase).
 Points can be redeemed for 1.5 cents instead of 1.25.

 A Priority Pass Select membership is included, so you can visit over 1200 airport lounges worldwide.
 You will also receive up to $100 in reimbursement for a Global Entry or TSA PreCheck application once every 4 years.

-There is a $450 annual fee, which isn’t waived the first year.
+There is a $550 annual fee, which isn’t waived the first year.
 However, this fee is offset by the $300 travel credits each year.
-This reduces the net cost of the Reserve to $150, which is only $55 more than the Chase Sapphire Preferred.
+This reduces the net cost of the Reserve to $250.
 Find the card that works best for you and start spending.